Integralist/integralist.co.uk/content/posts/laptop-setup.md

 ssh -T git@github.com
 ```

+> [!NOTE]
-> Note: there is a slight catch-22 here which is if your password for GitHub is
+> there is a slight catch-22 here which is if your password for GitHub is
 > in your Password Store (see next section), then that makes things trickier.
 > For me I also have a copy of the encrypted store on my phone and so I can
 > utilise that to access the password.
 But failing that, you can just 'reset